-- If safe to do so, remain in the vehicle. - Contact local emergency services (i.e., fire, ambulance, police) as required. - Notify the Supervisor or a Field Operations Manager. - Request to have deployed additional resources to the scene as required. - Complete an Emergency Information Form and attach an Internal Vehicle Accident Report Form - F230.102. - MOTOR VEHICLE Collision (OTHER VEHICLES) - Determine if there are injuries. - Contact local emergency services (i.e., fire, ambulance, police) as required. - If victims are at risk by remaining in vehicle, remove them to a safe area away from the vehicle. - If safe to do so, carry out first aid treatment on victims. - Notify the Supervisor or a Field Operations Manager. - Remain on the scene until dismissed by the Police.
+- If safe to do so, remain in the vehicle. - Contact local emergency services (i.e., fire, ambulance, police) as required. - Notify the Supervisor or a Field Operations Manager. - Request to have deployed additional resources to the scene as required. - Complete an Internal Vehicle Accident Report Form F230.102.

+MOTOR VEHICLE Collision (OTHER VEHICLES)

+- Determine if there are injuries. - Contact local emergency services (i.e., fire, ambulance, police) as required. - If victims are at risk by remaining in vehicle, remove them to a safe area away from the vehicle. - If safe to do so, carry out first aid treatment on victims. - Notify the Supervisor or a Field Operations Manager. - Remain on the scene until dismissed by the Police.